destinygg/destinypositions/docs/politics.md

 In order to learn more about socialism, I have had discussions with many people who self-identify as [socialists](https://en.wikipedia.org/wiki/Socialism), including [Michael Albert](https://en.wikipedia.org/wiki/Michael_Albert) (an economist, see [this video](https://www.youtube.com/watch?v=B7tfIxcQYPU)), [Ben Burgis](https://twitter.com/BenBurgis) (Jacobin columnist, see [this video](https://www.youtube.com/watch?v=iaKBp9x3CpE&t=163s)), and more.
 (Search YouTube for "destiny socialism").

-When we actually get into the nitty-gritty of how socialism would work on a day to day basis, there are things that socialists cannot explain or have murky explanations for, such as how new capital is allocated, how workers can change their positions, and so forth.
+When we actually get into the nitty-gritty of how socialism would work on a day to day basis, there are things that socialists cannot explain or have murky explanations for, such as how new capital is allocated, and how workers can change their positions.

 My deep-dive into socialism has resulted in a high amount of skepticism with many of its claims.

-### Online Activism for Socialism
+### Online Socialism Activism

-A lot of the discourse online around socialism (e.g. on Twitter) is from people who are widely ignorant of economics and how capital markets actually work in practice.
-Plenty of socialist-leaning content creators just have a fundamental misunderstanding of basic facts, such as [Philosophy Tube's video on Housing](https://www.youtube.com/watch?v=rBbhZWZf0gM).
+A lot of the discourse around socialism (e.g. on Twitter) is from people who are widely ignorant of economics and how capital markets actually work in practice.
+Plenty of socialist-leaning content creators have a fundamental misunderstanding of basic facts, such as [Philosophy Tube's video on housing](https://www.youtube.com/watch?v=rBbhZWZf0gM).

 While there are plenty of highly intelligent people who identify as a socialist, my general interactions with "online socialists" or "online lefties" from 2018 to 2020 have left me with a very low impression of the community at large.